-A meeting of the Staffing Committee will be held within 3 working days of the reconvened Grievance hearing to hear the recommendations of the panel and make appropriate resolutions.
+A meeting of the Staffing Committee will be held as soon as is practicable following the Grievance Hearing giving the standard 3 days clear notice to hear the recommendations of the panel and make appropriate resolutions.

 Careful consideration of the evidence will be given.